 1.7MACC and Non-MAGI Special Eligibility Categories

-1.Enumeration - The parents of a newborn must obtain a SSN for a newborn.
-Failure to enumerate the child results in a sanction against the mother, not the child.
-The child will remain eligible even if lacking an SSN because of mother's failure to cooperate.
+1.Enumeration – The parent/caretaker of a newborn must obtain an SSN for a newborn.
+Failure to enumerate the child results in a sanction against the parent/caretaker, not the child.
+The child will remain eligible even if lacking an SSN because of parent/caretaker's failure to cooperate.
 The sanction against the mother is loss of her eligibility for failure to cooperate.
 This sanction will be removed once the mother meets the enumeration requirements; or

 2.Record of birth – If the newborn’s SSN is not provided at birth, Medicaid eligibility is provided under the mother’s SSN if the hospital record of birth is submitted by the parents.
 The hospital record of birth is a written document indicating that the newborn was discharged in the mother's care and information related to date of birth and verifying citizenship.
 The hospital record of birth must be signed by the appropriate authorized representative of the hospital.
 If the infant was not born in a hospital, proof of application for an SSN, self-attestation and signed attestation of an attending health provider or birthing assistant may be accepted as a record of birth.

-3.Verification - The birth may be reported by the mother, or another family member or friend, the mother’s Medicaid managed care plan, or the hospital in which the child was born.
+3.Verification – The birth may be reported by the parent/caretaker, or another family member or friend, the parent/caretaker's Medicaid managed care plan, or the hospital in which the child was born.
 See § 1.7(A)(2) of this Part above for information pertaining to the hospital record of birth.

 1.Reinstatement upon Release.
 Medicaid health coverage that has been suspended due to incarceration must be reinstated promptly by the Medicaid agency upon the person’s release from a correctional facility.

 C.Infants.
-An infant born to an incarcerated pregnant woman with suspended eligibility is treated as a deemed newborn in accordance with Subpart A above and is qualified to receive Medicaid health coverage until the end of the month of the infant’s first birthday.
+An infant born to an incarcerated pregnant person with suspended eligibility is treated as a deemed newborn in accordance with § 1.7(A) above and is qualified to receive Medicaid health coverage until the end of the month of the infant’s first (1st) birthday.

-E.Section 1931 Extended/ Transitional Medicaid – Families eligible for Medicaid under section 1931 of Title XIX, the federal Medicaid law, may be eligible for an extension of Medicaid (referred hereinafter to “extended” Medicaid) for up to twelve (12) months when their family income exceeds the Section 1931 family eligibility ceiling.
+E.Section 1931 Extended/Transitional Medicaid – Families eligible for Medicaid under § 1931 of Title XIX, the Federal Medicaid law, may be eligible for an extension of Medicaid (referred hereinafter to “extended” Medicaid) for up to twelve (12) months when their family income exceeds the Section 1931 family eligibility ceiling.
 Although extended Medicaid is considered a non-MAGI pathway, families eligible under Section 1931 are a MACC coverage group.
-As such, their initial eligibility is determined using the MAGI standard and they are renewed on that basis until their income increases to the family limit of 116 percent of the FPL.
+As such, their initial eligibility is determined using the MAGI standard and they are renewed on that basis until their income increases to the family limit of one hundred sixteen percent (116%) of the FPL.
 Extended Medicaid is only one of several Medicaid coverage options available to members of a household that no longer meets Section 1931 income requirements.
 There are MACC group and, some instances, IHCC group and commercial insurance alternatives through HealthSource RI that may be more beneficial and/or appropriate for family members losing Section 1931 coverage.
 However, all these beneficiaries are evaluated for extended Medicaid along with these other alternatives before Sections 1931 coverage is terminated.
 Requirements for extended Medicaid are as follows:

 1.Initial Eligibility Criteria – At the time a family becomes ineligible for Section 1931 Medicaid benefits, the State must verify and confirm, whether: